-Girls Teaching Girls to Code is a program where Stanford women in Computer Science teach Bay Area high school girls to code.
+Girls Teaching Girls to Code is a program where college women in Computer Science teach Bay Area high school girls to code.
 Students learn programming basics, build exciting projects, and develop strong relationships with mentors in the field.

-Our annual Code Camp is our largest event, introducing 200 high school girls to computer science with the help of 45 inspirational Stanford mentors.
+Our annual Code Camp is our largest event, introducing 200 high school girls to computer science with the help of 45 inspirational college mentors.
 We also host several smaller events throughout the year, including workshops, puzzle hunts, and company tours, to encourage continued engagement and to help our students further explore their passions.

 We are so excited to continue expanding Girls Teaching Girls to Code and to create even more positive impact in our community.